Gwinilts/cardsagainstlan/README.md

 Peers can start the app, create games and join games and even get as far as reading out a black card / submitting a white card

-Nobody can win the game because I only have two devices to test on (solution = make the same app on IOS).
+Nobody can win the game because I only have two devices to test on (solution = make the same app on IOS) (not true, got some more devices to play with, working prototype available).

 Most of the protocol is defined: